Life Cycle 2020 @ Collie

 Saturday: There will be 2 start points.

-Other groups will start from the bottom of the Grizzly Trail on Pile Road Here you can choose over 40km of trails including Butchers, Grizzly, Boylan and more.
+All other riders will start from the bottom of the Grizzly Trail on Pile Road Here you can choose over 40km of trails including Butchers, Grizzly, Boylan and more.

-Option 2: We will ride through the spectacular Jarrah Forest and explore Arklow, 220 Trail, Highland Highway, Morning Glory, Dead Cat and Ray’s Trail before riding to our camp site in town.
+Sunday: We will ride through the spectacular Jarrah Forest and explore Arklow, 220 Trail, Highland Highway, Morning Glory, Dead Cat and Ray’s Trail before riding to our camp site in town.
 A lot of work has been done recently on upgrading these trails.

 There are trails to suit all abilities and the spectacular scenery will not disappoint.